ynvtlmr/atipscraper-playwright/README.md

 ## Features

-- **Visual Configuration**: A local web-based editor to easily configure your contact details and target search parameters.
+- **Visual Configuration**: A local web-based editor (`config_editor.js`) to easily configure your contact details and target search parameters.
 - **Smart Pagination**: Automatically traverses multiple pages of search results to find all relevant links.
-- **Interactive Control Panel**: During submission, a floating control panel allows you to:
+- **Interactive Control Panel**: During submission, a floating control panel injected into the browser allows you to:
   - **Submit Now**: Submit the current form immediately.
   - **Skip**: Skip the current form and proceed to the next one.
   - **Stop**: Halt the entire scraping process safely.